-xi) Collection - The Monitoring Report identifies a number of key actions designed to improve data collection and the ability of the council to monitor progress against indicators.
-These actions include working with the council's Development Management section to continue to develop ICT-based monitoring systems.

-xii) Timetables - The LDS in place at the start of the monitoring period was "Issue 9" (approved in July 2016) and can be viewed on the council's website .
-However, the preparation of the GMSF and its timetable has had implications for the Council's Local Plan review, so a revised LDS will be published in due course.
+- xi) Collection The Monitoring Report identifies a number of key actions designed to improve data collection and the ability of the council to monitor progress against indicators.
+These actions include working with the council's Development Management section to continue to develop ICT-based monitoring systems. - xii) Timetables The LDS in place at the start of the monitoring period was "Issue 9" (approved in July 2016) and can be viewed on the council's website .
+A revised LDS (Issue 10) was published in January 2020 and this can also be found on the council's website.